 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
 The kitchen contains floor and wall mounted storage units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire and fireplace within both the lounge and family room.
+There is a disused fire and fireplace within the lounge. ·